Wrongful Death Lawsuits in Connecticut

 (Conn.
 Gen. Stat. § 52-555 (2021).)

 If you're considering a wrongful death lawsuit in Connecticut, it's a good idea to consult a personal injury attorney.
-Wrongful death cases can be complicated, and a lawyer who is experienced in this area can explain how the law might apply to your specific situation.
+Wrongful death claims can be complicated.
+An attorney with experience handling these kinds of cases should be able to learn the details of your situation, explain your legal options, and help you decide how to proceed.

 How It Works